microsoft/NFP-Business-Applications/Power-Platform/Solution-Accelerators/AI-Pricing-Tool/README.md

 # 💳 Licensing Requirements
 This solution is built on the Microsoft Power Platform, and leverages Power Apps, Dataverse, AI Builder, and Power Automate.

-**Please reach out to our team [here](https://forms.office.com/r/thbycKHAnA) if you would like to purchase licensing to use this solution.**
+**Please reach out to our team [here](https://forms.office.com/r/thbycKHAnA) if you would like to purchase discounted licensing to use this solution.**

 **Visit [Microsoft for Nonprofit](https://www.microsoft.com/en-us/nonprofits/dynamics-365) for information about our nonprofit offers and discounting.**